-Fortunately, the fields of counseling and psychology have been, for the most part, ahead of the curve in dealing with sexual minorities not as individuals with “mental disorders,” but as individuals with problems just like any individual, which may or may not be exacerbated by their sexual minority status.
+Fortunately, the fields of counseling and psychology have been, for the most part, ahead of the curve in dealing with sexual minorities not as individuals with “mental disorders,” but as individuals with problems just like any individual, which may or may not be exacerbated by their sexual and/or gender minority status.
 Counseling theories have begun to acknowledge that – just as with women and other minorities – previous discrimination can also have a dramatic impact on the current mental well-being of individuals.

 If you are dealing with issues related to your sexual or gender identity, or are just seeking a counseling environment that is welcoming and safe for all sexual and gender minorities, feel free to call Will Mahan, LPC at 404-229-6177 or e-mail firstname.lastname@example.org to schedule an appointment.